iai-group/DialogueKit/docs/source/nlu.rst

 Intent Classification
 ---------------------

-Thus far two different NLU pipelines are implemented for intent classification
+Thus far two different NLU pipelines are implemented for intent classification.

 * Cosine intent classifier :py:mod:`dialoguekit.nlu.models.intent_classifier_cosine`

 * Rasa DIET classifier :py:mod:`dialoguekit.nlu.models.diet_classifier_rasa`

-See below for an explanation of the implementation of Rasa DIET classifier.
+See below for details on how the Rasa DIET classifier is used in our implementation.

 Rasa as a component library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^